-So next week, Cherry Hill, NJ residents will begin using their new high-tech recycle bins to give politicians additional cover to avoid the tough decisions about our trash.
+So next week, Cherry Hill, NJ residents will begin using their new high-tech recycle bins that are manufactured by companies which also work with rubbish removals from Glasgow UK to give politicians additional cover to avoid the tough decisions about our trash.

 Why should we build much-needed trash to steam generating facilities that might anger some people (aka voters) while benefitting us with cheaper energy, if we can pretend that government-enforced recycling with a high-tech gift certificate at the back end will solve all our ills?